MicrosoftDocs/entra-docs/docs/architecture/migration-best-practices.md

 Currently in preview, [AD FS application migration to move AD FS apps to Microsoft Entra ID](~/identity/enterprise-apps/migrate-ad-fs-application-howto.md) is a guide for IT administrators to migrate AD FS relying party applications from AD FS to Microsoft Entra ID.
 The AD FS application migration wizard gives you a unified experience to discover, evaluate, and configure new Microsoft Entra ID applications.
 It has one-click configuration for basic SAML URLs, claims mapping, and user assignments to integrate an application with Microsoft Entra ID.
 There's end-to-end support to migrate on-premises AD FS applications, with these features:

 - To help identify application usage and impact, evaluate AD FS relying party application sign-in activities
-- To help determine migration blockers and required actions to migrate applications to Microsoft Entra ID, analyze AD FS to Microsoft Entra ID migration feasibility.
+- To help determine migration blockers and required actions to migrate applications to Microsoft Entra ID, analyze AD FS to Microsoft Entra ID migration feasibility
 - To automatically configure a new Microsoft Entra ID application for an AD FS application, configure new Microsoft Entra ID applications with a one-click application migration process

 ### Phase 1: Discover and scope apps